Back to: SQL Server Tutorial For Beginners and Professionals

 Transaction2:

-By default SQL Server will not allow reading the uncommitted data of one transaction.
-So, to understand the Dirty Read Concurrency Problem here we set the TRANSACTION ISOLATION LEVEL to READ UNCOMMITTED and then we try to read the uncommitted data as shown in the below code.
+By default, the SQL Server will not allow the reading of uncommitted data from one transaction.
+So, to understand the Dirty Read Concurrency Problem here, we set the TRANSACTION ISOLATION LEVEL to READ UNCOMMITTED, and then we try to read the uncommitted data as shown in the code below.

 SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED SELECT * FROM Products WHERE Id=1001

-First, run transaction 1 and then immediately run the Transaction2 and you will see that the Transaction returns the Quantity as 5.
-Then Transaction 1 is rollback and it will update the quantity to its previous state i.e. 10.
-But Transaction 2 working with the value 5 which does not exist in the database anymore and this is nothing but dirty data.
+First, run Transaction 1 and then immediately run Transaction2, and you will see that the Transaction returns the Quantity as 5.
+Then Transaction 1 is rolled back and will update the quantity to its previous state, i.e., 10.
+However, Transaction 2 works with the value 5, which no longer exists in the database, and this is nothing but dirty data.

-Here we use the Read Uncommitted Transaction Isolation Level (use in Transaction2).
-This is the only Transaction Isolation Level provided by SQL Server which has the Dirty Read Concurrency Problem.
+Here, we use the Read Uncommitted Transaction Isolation Level (used in Transaction 2).
+This is the only transaction isolation level the SQL server provides with the dirty read concurrency problem.
 The Read Uncommitted Transaction Isolation Level is the least restrictive isolation level among all the isolation levels provided by SQL Server.
-When we use this transaction isolation level then it is possible to read the uncommitted or dirty data.
+When we use this transaction isolation level, it is possible to read the uncommitted or dirty data.

-How to Overcome the Dirty Read Concurrency Problem Example in SQL Server?
+How Do We Overcome the Dirty Read Concurrency Problem Example in SQL Server?

-If you want to restrict the dirty read concurrency problem in SQL Server, then you have to use any Transaction Isolation Level except the Read Uncommitted Transaction Isolation Level.
-So, modify transaction 2 as shown below and hear we are using Read Committed Transaction Isolation Level.
+If you want to restrict the dirty read concurrency problem in SQL Server, you must use any Transaction Isolation Level except the Read Uncommitted Transaction Isolation Level.
+So, modify transaction 2 as shown below, and here, we are using the Read Committed Transaction Isolation Level.

 SET TRANSACTION ISOLATION LEVEL READ COMMITTED SELECT * FROM Products WHERE Id=1001

-Now run the first transaction and then immediately run the second transaction.
-You will see that until the first is not completed, you will not get the result in the second transaction.
-Once the first transaction execution is completed, then you will get the data in the second transaction and this time you will not get the uncommitted data rather you will get the committed data that exist in the database.
+Now, run the first transaction and then immediately run the second transaction.
+You will see that until the first transaction is completed, you will not get the result for the second transaction.
+Once the first transaction execution is completed, you will get the data in the second transaction; this time, you will not get the uncommitted data.
+Instead, you will get the committed data that exists in the database.

 NOLOCK table hint in SQL Server:

-Another option provided by SQL Server to read the dirty data is by using the NOLOCK table hint option.
-The below query is equivalent to the query that we wrote in Transaction 2.
+Another option provided by SQL Server to read dirty data is the NOLOCK table hint option.
+The below query is equivalent to what we wrote in Transaction 2.

 SELECT * FROM Products (NOLOCK) WHERE Id=1001

-Please have a look at the below table which describes which Transaction Isolation Level solves which Concurrency Problems in SQL Server.
+Please look at the table below, which describes which Transaction Isolation Level solves which Concurrency Problems in SQL Server.

-In the next article, I am going to discuss the Lost Update Concurrency Problem in SQL Server with examples.
-Here, in this article, I try to explain the Dirty Read Concurrency Problem in SQL Server using the Read Uncommitted Transaction Isolation Level with an example.
+In the next article, I will discuss the Lost Update Concurrency Problem in SQL Server with examples.
+In this article, I try to explain the dirty read concurrency problem in SQL Server using the read uncommitted transaction isolation level with an example.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this Dirty Read Concurrency Problem article.
+Please post feedback, questions, or comments about this Dirty Read Concurrency Problem article.